icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 These are permissions where the namespace part of the **name** is `ib1`, indicating that they are defined as part of the Icebreaker One Trust Framework.
 Data providers **SHOULD NOT**, create their own permissions unless absolutely necessary as doing so acts against the aim of easy interoperability and comprehension of access and licensing rules.

-Any additional permissions designed **MUST** be prefixed with the organisation ID of the data provider responsible for their definition, and any such data provider **MUST** publish a clear, legally valid, definition of any such permissions.
+Any additional permissions designed **MUST** be within the namespace of the data provider responsible for their definition, and any such data provider **MUST** publish a clear, legally valid, definition of any such permissions.
 In addition, data providers creating custom permissions **MUST** inform the [TFGS](glossary.md#term-Trust-Framework-Governance-Service) of this, providing links to the aforementioned documentation.

 **WARNING**: This section is provisional, the exact final set of base permissions has yet to be determined.
 Those shown below are a plausible first cut but should not be considered definitive.